Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/conclusion_part_2.md

 We are interested in the change in the distance between *i* and *j* compared to equilibrium, $$ \Delta R_{ij} $$, which is equal to $$ R_{ij} - R_{ij}^0 = \Delta R_j - \Delta R_i $$.
 -->

 Yet although atomic fluctuations are powered by randomness, the movements of protein atoms are in fact heavily correlated, owing to the evolution of the proteins to perform replicable tasks.
-As a result, the oscillations of these particles can be summarized by using a combination of functions explaining them, or **modes**.
-The paradigm resulting from the insight of breaking down oscillations into a comparatively small number of modes that summarize them is called **normal mode analysis (NMA)** and powers the elastic model that ProDy implements.
+For example, imagine the simple case in which all a protein's alpha carbons are connected in a straight line.
+If we pull the first alpha carbon away from the second node, then because we think of this atom being connected to the second alpha carbon by a "spring", the second alpha carbon will be pulled toward the first alpha carbon.
+Our goal is to understand how the seemingly random movements of *all* of a protein's alpha carbons might be correlated to each other, and we will see how using vectors to represent these movements can be helpful.

 ### Inner products and cross correlations